Updated for Dragonflight Prepatch: 11/20/22

 Asking for Help

 However much time you want to spend on improving is up to you, but if you want us to invest a lot of time, be prepared to invest a lot of time in turn.
-If we send you multiple discord essays, and then you come back a few days later asking us a one-liner question we already answered, don’t expect us to do much more than copy & paste the same message back.
-You will need to spend the time reading what we wrote – don’t expect a tldr.
-We may spend several hours poring over DPS logs, making charts, comparing and contrasting between you and others, researching specs we don’t play, and more, all in the interest of helping you out.
-Please respect the amount of time we spend on you.
+If we send you a thorough discord essay with graphs and cast timelines, you don’t necessarily have to respond in kind – but do try to show that you’ve made an effort to work on some of the points we suggested.
+You will need to spend the time reading what we wrote – don’t expect a tldr – but we’re happy to have a dialogue to break it down into an easily understood plan of action for you.
+Remember that we may spend several hours poring over DPS logs, making charts, comparing and contrasting between you and others, researching specs we don’t play, and more, all in the interest of helping you out.
+Please respect the amount of time we spend researching & developing these personalized write-ups.

 You may also want to set up a time to talk in Discord.
 We will likely ask you to stream so that we can see how your keybinds are set up, what your UI looks like, and if there’s any glaring issues that can’t be tracked via damage meters (like clicking abilities or keyboard turning).

 While we trust our raiders to be mostly self-sufficient, we often take note if someone is under-performing in certain metrics.
-If it continues over multiple weeks, the Raid Leads may reach out to talk with you.
+If it continues over multiple weeks, the Raid Leads may reach out to talk with you or ask an expert in your class to talk to you.
 This isn’t an insult – it means that we’ve spotted a potential problem and believe it is within your capability to resolve it.

 We realize that unsolicited advice from non raid leads may be upsetting, but most advice is coming from a place of good intentions.
 You can always take unsolicited advice and discuss it with Quetzie or Tiraffe to see if it is a good strategy, or if the other person was unwarranted.